 Arturia Keystep Pro – Best All-Around

-The Arturia Keystep Pro is a brand new controller from Arturia that is a little bit steep in price compared to the others that I will mention.
+The Arturia Keystep Pro is a brand new controller from Arturia that is a little bit steep in price than the others that I will mention.

 With this being said, this is easily one of the most advanced controllers that you can own currently.
 For a very long time, the original Keystep by Arturia was kind of a best-kept secret that not all producers even knew about.

-With the Keystep Pro, it’s no longer really a secret and it is now being recommended to all producers and musicians.
+With the Keystep Pro, it’s no longer a secret, and it is now being recommended to all producers and musicians.

-This controller works extremely well with all major DAWs including Garageband.
-With this being said, it’s not specifically made for Garageband and doesn’t have special functions for it.
+This controller works exceptionally well with all major DAWs, including Garageband.
+With this being said, it’s not made explicitly for Garageband and doesn’t have special functions for it.